bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### Algo

 Now let's talk about the algo.
 Quick reminder to for loops - in every iteration, if some condition is satisfied then it executes the body and then increments some variable.
 So, how does for loop handle continue and break?
  It has a internal variable called `labelset` - which contains the list of labels for this for loop.
-Now, after for loop executes the body - it looks at its completion record.
+Now, after for loop executes the body - it looks at its completion record and decides whether to continue with the rest of the loop.

+* If completion record is `normal`, then continue.
- If completion record is `normal`, then continue
+* If completion record is `normal`, then continue.

 ### So, who handles what?